Phantom of Inferno: Phantom - The Animation

-The OVA series follows Zwei as he makes a trip to America, only to witness an assassination that leads to his memory loss and indoctrination into Inferno.
-Though not as heavily as in the game, we see Zwei's training before he goes with Ein to help with an assassination.
-While a different path is taken, deceit and betrayal rip apart Inferno and place Ein and Zwei on opposite sides, which eventually leads to a climactic battle between them at the end of the anime.
+The OVA series follows Zwei as he travels to America, where he witnesses an assassination that leads to his memory loss and indoctrination into Inferno.
+Although it is not as extensive as in the game, the OVA depicts Zwei's training before he joins Ein in an assassination.
+While it follows a different path, deceit and betrayal tear Inferno apart and place Ein and Zwei on opposite sides, eventually leading to a climactic battle between them at the end of the anime.

 Anime series

-Nitroplus and Kadokawa Shoten have adapted the story into an anime series produced by Bee Train under the direction of Koichi Mashimo, titled Phantom: Requiem for the Phantom.
-Staff members include writer Yosuke Kuroda, who co-wrote and supervised the scripts from the staff writers Gen Urobuchi, Hideki Shirane, Noboru Kimura, Tatsuya Takahashi, and Yukihito Nonaka and designed by Bee Train artists Yoshimitsu Yamashita, Mutsumi Sasaki, Minako Shiba, Yoshiaki Tsubata, Tomoaki Kado, and Yoko Kikuchi.
+Nitroplus and Kadokawa Shoten adapted the story into an anime series produced by Bee Train and directed by Koichi Mashimo, titled Phantom: Requiem for the Phantom.
+Staff members include writer Yosuke Kuroda, who co-wrote and supervised the scripts with staff writers Gen Urobuchi, Hideki Shirane, Noboru Kimura, Tatsuya Takahashi, and Yukihito Nonaka.
+Character designs were provided by Bee Train artists Yoshimitsu Yamashita, Mutsumi Sasaki, Minako Shiba, Yoshiaki Tsubata, Tomoaki Kado, and Yoko Kikuchi.

 The series features music by Hikaru Nanase and theme songs by Kokia and Ali Project.

-The series went on air on April 2, 2009, and ended its run on September 24, 2009, on TV Tokyo.
-Subsequently, the show also airs on AT-X, TV Aichi, and TV Osaka.
-The anime series is now available for internet streaming by FUNimation Entertainment.
-The complete series was released in English on two DVD sets January 18, 2011.
+The series premiered on April 2, 2009, and ended on September 24, 2009, on TV Tokyo.
+It was subsequently broadcast on AT-X, TV Aichi, and TV Osaka.
+The anime series was also made available for Internet streaming by FUNimation Entertainment.
+The complete series was released in English on two DVD sets on January 18, 2011.

 The series made its North American television debut on February 8, 2010, on the Funimation Channel.